 Pilots are requested to download the Fly Neighbourly Chart to be aware of and avoid where operationally possible, noise and over-fly sensitive locations adjacent to the airfield.

-Watts Bridge Memorial Airfield is proud to be hosting The Brisbane Airshow – Celebrating the 80th Anniversary of the Battle of Britain.
+Watts Bridge Memorial Airfield is proud to be hosting The Brisbane Airshow – Commemorating the 80th Anniversary of the Battle of Britain.